Bizarro

-Bizarro (/bɪˈzɑroʊ/) is a supervillain/anti-hero appearing in American comic books published by DC Comics.
+Bizarro (/bɪˈzɑroʊ/) is a supervillain appearing in American comic books published by DC Comics.
 The character was created by writer Otto Binder and artist George Papp as a "mirror image" of Superman, and first appeared in Superboy #68 (1958).
 Debuting in the Silver Age of Comic Books (1956 – c.
-1970), the character has often been portrayed as an antagonist to Superman, though on occasion he also takes on an anti-hero role.
+1970), the character has often been portrayed as an antagonist to Superman, though on occasion he also takes on an antihero role.

-In addition to appearing the company's publications, he has also appeared in adapted media and tie-in products, such as animated and live-action television series, trading cards, toys, and video games.
+In addition to appearing in the company's publications, he has also appeared in adapted media and tie-in products, such as animated and live-action television series, trading cards, toys, and video games.

 Publication history

-Bizarro debuted in Superboy #68 (cover-dated October 1958, but on sale in August), writer Otto Binder casting the character as a Frankenstein's monster pastiche that possessed all the powers of Superboy.
+Bizarro debuted in Superboy No. 68 (published in August; cover-dated October 1958), writer Otto Binder casting the character as a Frankenstein's monster pastiche that possessed all the powers of Superboy.
 Shunned for his unenviable appearance, the teen version of Bizarro only appeared in a single comic book story.
 An adult version appeared around the same time in the Superman daily newspaper comic strip written by Alvin Schwartz, debuting in Episode 105: "The Battle With Bizarro" (strips 6147–6242: August 25, 1958 to December 13, 1958).
 According to comics historian Mark Evanier, Schwartz long claimed that he originated the Bizarro concept prior to the character's appearance in Superboy.
-The newspaper storyline introduced the strange speech patterns that became synonymous with the character, with all of Bizarro's comments meaning the opposite (e.g. "bad" means "good").
 The newspaper version wore a "B" on his chest, as opposed to Superman's distinctive "S".